oumaymasgithub/FEATURE_CLASSIFIER_PROJECT2_CSC334801_SP26/README.md

 # FEATURE_CLASSIFIER_PROJECT2_CSC334801_SP26
 # Model Comparison

 This repository contains the implementation and evaluation of multiple models for text classification.
-The models included are CNN, LSTM, GRU, and MLP.
+The models included are CNN, LSTM, GRU, MLP, and Embedded LSTM.
 Each model has its architecture, techniques, and results summarized below.

 ## 1. CNN